changlinli/shuangrimu/posts/language-agnostic-intro-to-dependent-types.md

     case x of {
         Zero => Refl(NaturalNumber, x) // Refl(NaturalNumber, Zero)
         Successor(x0) =>
-            val recursiveEquality: IsEqual(NaturalNumber, x0, add(x0, Zero)) =
+            // This is exactly what can go into xEqualToY in desiredEquality val recursiveEquality: IsEqual(NaturalNumber, x0, add(x0, Zero)) = addingZeroOnRightDoesNothing(x0)
-                addingZeroOnRightDoesNothing(x0)